DECI Content development support (OECS)

 CONTEXT

 COVID-19 has proven to be a major disruptor for the worlds’ education systems.
-Even prior to the pandemic, the education system in the OECS struggle to provide an adequate level of access to relevant training programmes.
+Even prior to the pandemic, the education system in the OECS struggled to provide an adequate level of access to relevant training programmes.
 A key response to the pandemic was the OECS Education Sector Response and Recovery Strategy to COVID-19.
 Recently, OECS Member states have focused on developing digital content.
-The need for large volumes of high-quality difficult content to support learning became more apparent as many Grade K-12 teachers struggled to continue instructional activities remotely.
+The need for large volumes of high-quality, difficult content to support learning became more apparent as many Grade K-12 teachers struggled to continue instructional activities remotely.
 It is also important to recognise that learning extends beyond the K-12 years.
 The implications of rapid technological development are that global citizens must keep upskilling and retooling to remain abreast of the changes that are affecting the workplace.
-OpenDevEd was subsequently engaged by the OECS to assess the digital content situation, identify gaps, and to make recommendations and implement capacity development measures for guiding the development of digital content for the OECS.

 CONTRIBUTION